eugenkiss/7guis/Scala-ScalaFX/README.md

 You can import the project into Intellij IDEA or Netbeans as both these IDEs natively support sbt Scala projects.

-To import the project into Eclipse or Scala IDE execute `sbt eclipse`.
+To import the project into Eclipse or Scala IDE execute `sbt eclipse` (uncomment the corresponding line in `project/plugins.sbt`).
 This command will create Eclipse project files.
 After that you should be able to import the project into Eclipse.